mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 |mouseright| the layer you want to do the transform on, and add a **Transform mask.**

 A transform mask should now have been added.
-You can recognise them by the little ‘scissor’ icon.
+You can recognize them by the little ‘scissor’ icon.

 .. image:: /images/en/making-azalea/Azelea_06_transformmask.png
     :alt: adding transform masks to the cloned layers